 - (a1) The terms Network Service Provider, Transmission Network Service Provider and Distribution Network Service Provider when used in this clause 5.6.2 are not intended to refer to, and are not to be read or construed as referring to, any Network Service Provider in its capacity as a Market Network Service Provider. - (a) Each Transmission Network Service Provider and Distribution Network Service Provider must analyse the expected future operation of its transmission networks or distribution networks over an appropriate planning period, taking into account the relevant forecast loads, any future generation, market network service, demand side and transmission developments and any other relevant data. - (b) Each Transmission Network Service Provider must conduct an annual planning review with each Distribution Network Service Provider connected to its transmission network within each region.
-The annual planning review must incorporate the forecast loads submitted by the Distribution Network Service Provider in accordance with clause 5.6.1 or as modified in accordance with clause 5.6.1(d) and must include a review of the adequacy of existing connection points and relevant parts of the transmission system and planning proposals for future connection points. - (c) Where the necessity for augmentation or a non-network alternative is identified by the annual planning review conducted under clause 5.6.2(b), the relevant Network Service Providers must undertake joint planning in order to determine plans that can be considered by relevant Registered Participants, NEMMCO and interested parties. - (d) The minimum planning period for the purposes of the annual planning review is 5 years for distribution networks and 10 years for transmission networks. - (e) Each Network Service Provider must extrapolate the forecasts provided to it by Registered Participants for the purpose of planning and, where this analysis indicates that any relevant technical limits of the transmission or distribution systems will be exceeded, either in normal conditions or following the contingencies specified in schedule 5.1, the Network Service Provider must notify any affected Registered Participants and NEMMCO of these limitations and advise those Registered Participants and NEMMCO of the expected time required to allow the appropriate corrective network augmentation or non-network alternatives, or modifications to connection facilities to be undertaken.
+The annual planning review must incorporate the forecast loads submitted by the Distribution Network Service Provider in accordance with clause 5.6.1 or as modified in accordance with clause 5.6.1(d) and must include a review of the adequacy of existing connection points and relevant parts of the transmission system and planning proposals for future connection points. - (c) Where the necessity for augmentation or a non-network alternative is identified by the annual planning review conducted under clause 5.6.2(b), the relevant Network Service Providers must undertake joint planning in order to determine plans that can be considered by relevant Registered Participants, NEMMCO and interested parties. - (d) The minimum planning period for the purposes of the annual planning review is 5 years for distribution networks and 10 years for transmission networks. - (e) Each Network Service Provider must:

+- (1) extrapolate the forecasts provided to it by Registered Participants for the purpose of planning; - (2) if the analysis required by subparagraph (1) indicates that any relevant technical limits of the transmission or distribution systems will be exceeded, either in normal conditions or following the contingencies specified in schedule 5.1, notify any affected Registered Participants and AEMO of these limitations; and - (3) notify any affected Registered Participants and AEMO of the expected time required to allow the planning andinvestment in: - (i) dual function assets or transmission investment designed to ensure that a distribution network meets the level required by the minimum power system security and reliability standards; and - (ii) corrective network augmentations or non network alternatives, or modifications to connection facilities designed to address the limitations notified under subparagraph (2),